shanahsy/eecs583project/README.md

 ---

 ## Requirements
-To reproduce our results, we recommend running the scripts on on the EECS583A server instead of the B server:
+To reproduce our results, we recommend running the scripts on the EECS583A server instead of the B server:

 ```eecs583a.eecs.umich.edu```